-Our integrated curriculum includes the foundational Literacy skills as well as Science, Technology, Engineering, Art, and Math (STEAM).
+Our integrated curriculum includes the foundational literacy skills as well as Science, Technology, Engineering, Art, and Math (STEAM).
 We learn about careers in the STEM fields throughout the year from experts via FaceTime calls, phone calls, and special guest speakers.

 Letter People and Kid Writing

-All students will use the Letter People Curriculum to learn pre-reading and pre-writing skills.
-Each week, there will be a featured Letter of the Week that is the focus.
+All students use the Letter People Curriculum to learn pre-reading/reading and pre-writing/writing skills.
+Each week, there is a featured Letter of the Week that is the focus.
 There are also review weeks build into the program.
-The students will participate in the Kid Writing Program, an emergent curriculum where students begin to write about topics of their choice using the materials from their literacy-rich environment and environmental print.
+The students participate in the Kid Writing Program, an emergent curriculum where students begin to write about topics of their choice using the materials from their literacy-rich environment and environmental print.

 The Creative Curriculum

-The teachers will prepare the classroom environments using The Creative Curriculum.
+The teachers prepare the classroom environments using The Creative Curriculum.
 This is a constructivist approach where students are driven to learn by exploring with the educational materials.
 It is a student-driven program that encourages students to choose what they’d like to work on and study.
-The students will work in the indoor and outdoor environments every day for a sustained period of time where they will be able to visit the centers and choose their own activities.
+The students work in the indoor and outdoor environments every day for a sustained period of time where they visit the centers and choose their own activities.
 Everyday centers include Math, Writing, Reading, Science, Social Studies, and Art.
-There will be various special centers each month focusing on special topics for discovery such as: Exploring Emotions, Acorn Adding, Forest Animals & Nature, Community Helpers, Strong Structures, and States of Matter.
-The children will also have monthly author studies, featured scientists, mindfulness lessons, and famous artists.
+There are various special centers each month focusing on special topics for discovery such as: Exploring Emotions, Acorn Adding, Forest Animals & Nature, Community Helpers, Strong Structures, and States of Matter.
+The children also have monthly author studies, featured scientists, mindfulness lessons, and famous artists.
 We also introduce basic Spanish vocabulary throughout the year.

-We include positive self-image and healthy well-being, mindfulness, and respect toward self, others, and the environment on a daily basis as we strive to share these crucial values with our students.
+We include positive self-image, healthy well-being, mindfulness, and respect toward self, others, and the environment on a daily basis as we strive to share these crucial values with our students.
 Students are able to explore their emotions and ways to cope with them at the Feelings Table.